Descolada/Acc-v2/README.md

 Acc v2 in not a port of AHK v1 Acc library, but instead a complete redesign to incorporate more object-oriented approaches.

     1) All Acc elements are now array-like objects, where the "Length" property contains the number of children, any nth children can be accessed with element[n], and children can be iterated over with for loops.
-    2) Acc main functions are contained in the global Acc object
+    2) Acc main functions are contained in the global Acc class/variable
     3) Element methods are contained inside element objects
     4) Element properties can be used without the "acc" prefix
     5) ChildIds have been removed (are handled in the backend), but can be accessed through el.ChildId
     6) Additional methods have been added for elements, such as FindFirst, FindAll, Click
     7) Acc constants are included in the Acc object
     8) AccViewer is built into the library: when ran directly the AccViewer will show, when included in another script then it won't show (but can be accessed by calling Acc.Viewer())

 ## Short introduction
 Acc (otherwise known as IAccessible or MSAA) is a library to get information about (and sometimes interact with) windows, controls, and window elements that are otherwise not accessible with AHKs Control functions.